cbhl/se2014.com/source/_posts/2012-04-06-what-i-wish-i-knew-for-the-design-project.markdown

 Choosing Groups
 ---------------

-"*I think Paul Thagard is a good customer.*" -D. Rayside
+*The difference between marriage and your group is that you can divorce a marriage.*" -P. Ward

 - Choosing your group is the key step, will be with them for **1.5 years**